 The more users you have, the more activity there will be on your site.
 However, without any logs or record it is difficult to ascertain the exact activity that takes place.

-The WP Security Audit Log plugin keeps a log of every event on your site.
+The WP Activity Log plugin keeps a log of every event on your site.
 It also have a dedicated sensor to keep a log of changes done on WooCommerce stores and products.
 However, it is a fully configurable plugin so you can easily tweak it to only record and notify you on the things you want.

 3. Enforce Strong Password Policies